Hilton Garden Inn: Development since 2000

-Future developments

-The Hilton Garden Inn brand plans to open properties in Albania, Argentina, Armenia, Busselton, Faroe Islands, Hong Kong, Saudi Arabia, Thailand, Turkey, India, Kenya, Ireland, and additional locations throughout the United States, Canada, UK, Italy, Germany, Romania, Namibia, Colombia, Panama, Costa Rica, and Poland.
+The Hilton Garden Inn brand plans to open properties in Albania, Argentina, Armenia, Busselton, Croatia, Faroe Islands, Hong Kong, Saudi Arabia, Thailand, Turkey, India, Kenya, Ireland, and additional locations throughout the United States, Canada, UK, Italy, Germany, Romania, Namibia, Colombia, Panama, Costa Rica, and Poland.
 Hilton Garden Inn announced the opening of one of its hotels in the port city of Santa Marta, Colombia, by 2016.

+In 2021, the first Hilton Garden Inn in Australasia was opened in Albany, Western Australia.